 Don’t use disposables, or choose compostable items

 When choosing items for your green wedding it’s best to focus on reducing and reusing.
 However, should you need to use a single-use product you should look for something compostable.
 If you don’t do your own composting (it’s super easy) then most urban areas have green-bin pickup.
 We did paper napkins because cloth just wasn’t feasible for us.
-I’ve been to weddings that used “wooden” cutlery, which was pretty cool.
+I’ve been to weddings that used “wooden” cutlery.

 Do e-invites and thank yous, or use sustainable materials